R-Finance/rfinance/content/about.md

 have been born here that have lasted more than a decade.
 New packages, new research, new friendships define what is R/Finance.

-Ryan, Eddebuettel, Carl, Peterson, Boudt, Ulrich, Pfaff, Zivot, Martin, Basset, ...
+Ryan, Eddebuettel, Carl, Peterson, Boudt, Ulrich, Pfaff, Zivot, Martin, Bassett, ...

 ## R Code